Threat Report: Exposing Malware in Linux-Based Multi-Cloud Environments | Download Now

 • Any on-demand scans launched by RepCLI will be logged in the Windows Application Logs under Event ID 17.

-• if do not specify a path argument, the sensor will scan all "fixed" drives by default.
+• If no path argument is specified, the Sensor will scan all "fixed" drives, by default.

-• The OnDemandScan will only run on the contents of a specified directory or Drive, it can not run on individual files.
+• The scan will only run on the contents of a specified directory or drive- it can not run on individual files.

 Related Content